SIEGEL+GALE • SUMMER 2024

 Respecting by honoring the culture the flavor hails from.

-Offering numerous ways to obtain the ice cream helps to further reduce the barrier of entry.
+Consumers have numerous ways to obtain the ice cream after purchasing, which increases the feasibility of cultural exchange.

 Nationwide shipping